I have been researching the use of digital manufacturing technologies

 I first say Stereo Lithography demonstrated at Rover Cars in the late

 eighties when they had one of only two machines in Britain.
-However, until
+The fall in

-relative fall in cost, and accessibility that has enabled me, as a small
+cost and increased accessibilityhas enabled me, as a small designer/producer,

-designer/producer, to realistically use Layer Manufacturing as a way of
+to realistically use Layer Manufacturing as a way of generating models

 But CAD/CAM does not replace completely the skill of the modeller and